XplaiNLP/xplainlp.github.io/content/news/25-08-07-ACL2025/index.md

 ---
-title: 'ACL 2025: A Week of Innovation and Collaboration in NLP 🚀'
+title: 'Exploring the Future of NLP: Highlights from ACL 2025 🚀'
 date: 2025-08-01
 ---

 In July 2025, eight members of the XplaiNLP research group had the opportunity to attend the Annual Meeting of the Association for Computational Linguistics (ACL 2025) in Vienna.
-What began with great anticipation turned into a week filled with inspiring discussions, cutting-edge research insights, and valuable connection. 🎉
+What began with great anticipation turned into a week filled with inspiring discussions, cutting-edge research insights, and valuable connection.

 <!--more-->